Living with dementia or caregiving—as well as the ongoing Covid-19 pandemic—can present new ways of thinking about holidays and celebrations.

-It is still possible to be a part of significant moments and merrymaking with friends and family, to celebrate people and relationships.
+The good news is that it can still be possible to be a part of significant moments with friends and family, to celebrate people and relationships.

 - Do only the occasions and traditions that are most important to you and your family.

 - Keep celebrations short.
-At longer gatherings, consider bringing the person with dementia for the most meaningful part of the event.
+At longer gatherings, consider attending for only the most meaningful part of the event.